September Grand Tour 2017

 Todai-ji Temple at Nara (left), Kasuga Shrine, Nara (right)

 Sunday 24th September Kyoto: Visit the beautiful Arashiyama district for viewing the gardens and temples of this famous area.
-Enjoy the view across the Oi River or from the river with a short and leisurely boat ride before heading to the nearby Sagano bamboo grove.
+Enjoy the view across the Katsura River or from the river with a short and leisurely boat ride before heading to the nearby Sagano bamboo grove.
 The nearby Ryoanji Temple is the site of Japan's most famous rock garden.

 Yamazakai Distillery Tour (advance reservations are required.)